 The controller is more involved in the hands on and day-to-day management of the accounting for the organization.
 They are involved in overseeing the tracking and reporting of financial resources and may have a large role in overseeing the entire department that looks after accounting, payroll, tax and finances.
 As the overseer of the department, their primary role is to maintain and operate the books of the business, to understand risk management, and to maintain standard operating procedures for all accounting and bookkeeping functions.
 More specifically, a Controller will implement accounting software and establish a chart of accounts; they will update financial models and analyze budget to actual activity; they will prepare said financial management reports in a timely manner for use by the CFO and management team; will handle basic Human Resource tasks; often will be involved in helping to recruit, build and manage the accounting and finance department; and will manage annual audit preparation and process.
-This will be done under the leadership or guidance of the CFO.
+This will be done under the leadership or guidance of the CFO services in Dubai.

 Interrelationship of the CFO and Controller